Painting Landscapes with Acrylic Paints

 You may or may not wish to sketch before starting to paint.
 I have done it both ways.

 Sketching ahead will allow you to make corrections and see the final product in the penciled form.
 When sketching with a pencil use very light strokes.
-The acrylic paint may not cover your pencil marks or many layers of paint to cover the exposed markings.
+The acrylic paint may not cover your pencil marks and may require several layers of paint to cover the exposed markings.
 Using colored pencils will help with coloring choices and may be easier to cover up with paint.

 Painting without sketching is freedom to be challenged by errors and happy accidents.
 You will be placed into the unknown.
 Your colored creation will take many twists and turns as your landscape painting is born on canvas.

 Sketching may involve preparing your acrylic paper or your canvas to receive a layer of background paint.
 Use a soft brush to make a series of horizontal, vertical, or interweave strokes with a soft brush for the intended mental sketch and physical color guidelines for the trees, plants, and other vegetation which is planned for the landscape.